Laura Stacey

-Laura Rachel Stacey (born May 5, 1994) is a Canadian ice hockey player, currently affiliated with the Montreal chapter of the Professional Women's Hockey Players Association (PWHPA) and a member of the Canadian women's national ice hockey team.
-She previously played with the Markham Thunder and the Dartmouth Big Green and competed internationally with the Canadian women's national under-18 and under-22 teams.
-She won a silver medal with Team Canada at the 2018 Winter Olympics.
+Laura Rachel Stacey (born May 5, 1994) is a Canadian professional ice hockey player for the Montreal Victoire, and a member of Canada women's national ice hockey team.
+She previously played with the Markham Thunder and the Dartmouth Big Green and competed internationally with the Canadian under-18 and under-22 teams.
+She won a silver medal with Team Canada at the 2018 Winter Olympics and a gold medal at the 2022 Winter Olympics.

 Playing career

-She represented Team Ontario at the 2011 Canada Winter Games.
-During the 2011–12 Canada women's national ice hockey team season, she was a member of the Canadian National Under 18 team that participated in a three-game series vs. the US in August 2011.
+Stacey represented Team Ontario at the 2011 Canada Winter Games.
+During the 2011–12 national team season, she was a member of the national under-18 team that participated in a three-game series vs. the United States in August 2011.
 She scored a goal in the gold medal game of the 2011 Canadian National Women's Under-18 Championships for Team Ontario Red.
-In the first game of the 2012 IIHF World Women's U18 Championship (contested on December 31, 2011), Laura Stacey accumulated three points in a 13–1 rout of Switzerland.
+In the first game of the 2012 IIHF World Women's U18 Championship on December 31, 2011, Stacey posted three points in a 13–1 rout of Switzerland.

 Stacey played for Team Canada at the 2018 Winter Olympics, playing in five games and earning a silver medal.
 On January 11, 2022, Stacey was named to Canada's 2022 Olympic team.

 NCAA

 On January 23, 2012, it was announced that Stacey committed to the Dartmouth Big Green.
 In her first season, she was named to the ECAC Hockey All-Rookie Team and was one of three finalists for the ECAC Rookie of the Year.
 As a junior, she earned All-Ivy Honorable Mention.
-In her senior year (2015-16), she captained the Big Green and earned All-Ivy first-team honours.
+In her senior year (2015–16), she captained the Big Green and earned All-Ivy first-team honours.

 CWHL

+After her college career, Stacey joined the Canadian Women's Hockey League (CWHL).
 Stacey was selected third overall by the Brampton Thunder in the 2016 CWHL Draft.
-Making her CWHL debut in a road contest against the Calgary Inferno on October 8, 2016, she would log her first goal with the Thunder on October 9.
-An October 16 tilt with Les Canadiennes de Montreal resulted in the first multi-point performance of her CWHL career, as she recorded a pair of assists.
+She made her CWHL debut in a road contest against the Calgary Inferno on October 8, 2016; she scored her first goal on October 9.
+She recorded her first multi-point game on October 16, against Les Canadiennes de Montréal.

-In her first season in the league, Stacey was named among the participants in the 3rd CWHL All-Star Game.
+In her first season in the league, Stacey was named to the 3rd CWHL All-Star Game.
 Competing with Team White, she was joined by fellow Thunder teammates Laura Fortino, Jess Jones and Rebecca Vint.
-Stacey and Vint logged an assist on the ninth goal of the game, scored by Marie-Philip Poulin.
+Stacey logged an assist on a goal scored by Marie-Philip Poulin.

-Appearing in the 2018 Clarkson Cup finals against the Kunlun Red Star, Stacey would score with 2:11 left in the 4-on-4 overtime, as Markham prevailed by a 2–1 tally for its first-ever Cup win.
+In the 2018 Clarkson Cup finals against Kunlun Red Star, Stacey scored with 2:11 left in overtime, giving Markham a 2–1 victory and its first championship.